-Go to the main RESOURCES PAGE for Teaching and Thinking Diversity and to the EMMANUEL HOUSE (now THE NEIGHBOR PROJECT) page.
-TNP works on poverty, community and education issues, with an emphasis on home ownership and financial stability.
+Go to the main RESOURCES PAGE for Training, Teaching and Thinking about Diversity, and to the EMMANUEL HOUSE (now THE NEIGHBOR PROJECT) page.
+TNP works on poverty, community and education issues, with an emphasis on financial stability and home ownership.
+Lack of good home ownership opportunities is the single greatest driver of this nation’s incredible wealth gap, and its even worse racial wealth gap.

 - CPRES—Clergy Peer Reflection and Engagement Series.
 Part of the lead planning team creating seminars where clergy in the Northern Illinois Conference come together to learn about racism, prepare to preach about anti-racism, lead anti-racism initiatives in their churches and communities, and form support and covenant groups to aid these journeys.
 See the Personal Introduction I recorded to introduce myself to the group.
 See the Introductory Talk I gave at the launch of the CPRES Pilot Program.
 Currently working to refine the pilot for roll out to all clergy in the conference.